aabtop/reify/projects/hypo/README.md

 Reify types, enabling one to write an application that analyzes the returned geometry descriptions.

-Hypo is of course heavily inspired by [OpenSCAD](https://www.openscad.org/), however the primary difference between the two is the choice of input language.
+Hypo is heavily inspired by [OpenSCAD](https://www.openscad.org/).
+The primary difference between the two is the choice of input language.
 Where OpenSCAD offers a custom language, Hypo offers TypeScript.

 ## Example Usage